cpaxton/costar_stack/costar_predicator/Readme.md

 The Predicator core just aggregates predicates from a number of different topics.

 Predicator works through a few different services, described below.

-### Instructor Support

-Instructor plugins are in the `predicator_plugins` package.
-The user interfaces may require `predicator_core` to be running to get a list of possible predicates.

 ### Provided Services